afninfa/Packet-Loss-Recovery/README.md

 Note that because we use **virtual threads,** the sleeping thread won't schedule busy waiting instructions like it would in an OS thread.

-Here is an example of the server logs with two concurrent clients.
+This is an example of server logs with two sender threads and one receiver thread.

 ```
 Packet-Loss-Recovery $ make run-server